Tuskegee Airmen National Historic Site: History

 Moton Field was the only primary flight facility for African-American pilot candidates in the U.S. Army Air Corps (Army Air Forces) during World War II.
 It was named for Robert Russa Moton, second president of Tuskegee Institute.

 Moton Field was built between 1940 and 1942 with funding from the Julius Rosenwald Fund to provide primary flight training under a contract with the U.S. military.
 Staff from Maxwell Field, Montgomery, Alabama, provided assistance in selecting and mapping the site.
 Architect Edward C. Miller and engineer G. L. Washington designed many of the structures.
 Archie A. Alexander, an engineer and contractor, oversaw construction of the flight school facilities.
 Tuskegee Institute laborers and skilled workers helped finish the field so that flight training could start on time.

-The Army Air Corps assigned officers to oversee the training at Tuskegee Institute/Moton Field.
+The Army Air Corps and later the Army Air Force assigned officers to oversee the training at Tuskegee Institute/Moton Field.
 They furnished cadets with textbooks, flying clothes, parachutes, and mechanic suits.
-Tuskegee Institute, the civilian contractor, provided facilities for the aircraft and personnel, including quarters and a mess for the cadets, hangars and maintenance shops, and offices for Air Corps personnel, flight instructors, ground school instructors, and mechanics.
+Tuskegee Institute, the civilian contractor, provided facilities for the aircraft and personnel, including quarters and a mess for the cadets, hangars and maintenance shops, and offices for Army Air Corps/Army Air Force personnel, flight instructors, ground school instructors, and mechanics.
 Tuskegee Institute was one of the very few American institutions to own, develop, and control facilities for military flight instruction.
-In addition to the flight training at Moton Field, the following known sub-bases and auxiliaries were used:
+In addition to the primary flight training at Moton Field, the following known sub-bases, auxiliaries, and an intermediate/advanced site were used: